 Does your school have a set of shared goals and expectations for what knowledge and skills will help their students succeed?

 “The school was established in 1985 so they do have a clear vision and I feel very spoiled with my school.
 The teachers meet every week to see if they are sticking to the curriculum.
 The policy is that each grade level is supposed to cover the same material at the same time and that both teachers must take the exam on the same week.”

-“I have learned that personal development is never ending.
-Specifically, I was recently diagnosed with stress anxiety disorder brought on by the number of changes I have gone through in past two and a half years.
+“I have learned that personal development is never-ending.
+Specifically, I was recently diagnosed with stress anxiety disorder brought on by the number of changes I have gone through in the past two-and-a-half years.
 However, despite my issues, I still would not want to be anywhere other than Madrid.
 I feel that I am learning a lot about myself and the culture around me.

-Working through the more challenging facets of personal growth, I feel that, despite everything, I have adapted well.
-As part of this process I am learning to respect and retain my authentic self while allowing growth and development”
+Working through the more challenging facets of personal growth I feel that, despite everything, I have adapted well.
+As part of this process I am learning to respect and retain my authentic self while allowing for growth and development.”

-“My goals are to finish my Masters in International Education.
-In a couple of years, I can see myself helping and consulting people in being better teachers and students of English as a Foreign Language.
+“My goal is to finish my Master’s in International Education.
+In a couple of years I can see myself helping and consulting people to be better teachers and students of English as a Foreign Language.
 I would like to provide seminars on how to guide students through learning as well as helping EFL teachers adapt to their new home.”

-While speaking to Lynnette, I realized that some of her initial goals are changing and Lynnette is too.
+While speaking with Lynnette I realized that some of her initial goals are changing and Lynnette is, too.